 Enhance streaming quality

-Your ISP is watching you.
+Your internet service provider (ISP) is watching you.
 If you’re online during high-traffic times or use a lot of data, your ISP may begin to throttle your connection, dropping your speeds.

-To avoid this issue and speed up your connection, consider connecting your VPN.
+To avoid this issue, consider using a VPN, consider connecting your VPN.
 It’ll hide your activity from your ISP, so you can enjoy the Tour de France without buffering.

 Maintain privacy and security

 Public Wi-Fi is a giant pool of unknown users, which could leave you vulnerable to an attack.
-A VPN protects you by encrypting your data and hiding you from any nosey digital neighbors.
+A VPN protects you by encrypting your data and hiding you from any nosy digital neighbors.

 VPNs also protect your home Wi-Fi network by hiding your traffic from anyone who may happen to get in and snoop.
 No one should know what you’re doing online except for you.